Once you have configured your Campaign Wizard options, you can book a campaign.

 When specifying the desired saturation for any given campaign, the following options are available:

 - Manual: When entered manually, you will specify the number of plays per loop or loops per play as specified above.It is also possible to specify it in a fractional way where for example an over-saturation of 2.2 would cause Broadsign Control Player's loop transform to account for the unused fractions, so the first 4 loops will have two slots, the 5th loop will have 3 slots, loops 6 to 9 will have 2 slots, the 10th loop will have 3, etc.

-Automatic (Share of Voice-Booking): Rather than specifying the value for the over or under saturation, you can alternatively proceed by specifying the desired airtime per time.
+- Automatic (Share of Voice-Booking): Rather than specifying the value for the over or under saturation, you can also specify the desired airtime per time.
 The default values for the automatic saturation will be based on the duration specified for the campaign, and the airtime per time (in the image it is 30 sec per hour).